 Roasted red peppers add a savory, meaty flavor to sandwiches, as well as sweetness to dips and other recipes.
 The calories in roasted red peppers may contribute toward your nutritional goals as well as your daily energy requirements.

-A half cup serving of roasted red peppers contains between 30 and 50 calories, according to LIVESTRONG's food database MyPlate.
+A half cup serving of roasted red peppers contains between 30 and 50 calories.
 This accounts for less than one percent of the calories you should consume daily if you are following a 2,000-calorie diet.
 Roasted red peppers are often served with or on different foods, so you will need to adjust the total calories accordingly.

 Nutrients, Fiber and Protein